Current challenges and concerns

 The Canadian Centre on Statelessness

 The Canadian Centre on Statelessness (CCS) is a non-profit organisation that seeks action against statelessness through research, advocacy and the fostering of a national community of allies including persons affected by statelessness.
 Founded in 2014, the Centre’s mandate is to affect societal, political and legislative changes as they relate to the protection and status of stateless persons.
+CCS is the first centre of its kind in Canada where those who wish to join the cause can learn about statelessness in the Canadian and global contexts, meet and discuss issues, and collaborate and partner in the course of advocacy and research.
 For further information visit www.statelessness.ca.

 Links to Further Reading

 Erauw, Gregg.
-2015, Compatibility of the 1954 Convention with Canada’s Legal Framework, UNHCR, available here
+2015, Compatibility of the 1954 Convention with Canada’s Legal Framework, available here

 Brouwer, Andrew.
 2012.
 Statelessness in the Canadian Context, UNHCR, available here.